Google News: News Archive Search

 On June 6, 2006, Google News expanded, adding a News Archive Search feature, offering users historical archives going back more than 200 years from some of its sources.
 There was a timeline view available, to select news from various years.

 An expansion of the service was announced on September 8, 2008, when Google News began to offer indexed content from scanned newspapers.
 The depth of chronological coverage varies; beginning in 2008, the entire content of the New York Times back to its founding in 1851 has been available.

 In early 2010, Google removed direct access to the archive search from the main Google News page, advanced news search page and default search results pages.
 These pages indicated that the search covered "Any time", but did not include the archive and only included recent news.

-During the summer of 2010, Google decided to redesign the format of the Google news page, creating a firestorm of complaints.
+During the summer of 2010, Google decided to redesign the format of the Google news page.
+This redesign engendered significant complaints from regular users of the service.

 In May 2011, Google cancelled plans to scan further old newspapers.
 About 60 million newspaper pages had been scanned prior to this event.
 Google announced that it would instead focus on "Google One Pass, a platform that enables publishers to sell content and subscriptions directly from their own sites".

 In August 2011, the "News Archive Advanced Search" functionality was removed entirely, again generating complaints from regular users who found that the changes rendered the service unusable.
 Archival newspaper articles could still be accessed via the Google News Search page, but key functionalities such as the timeline view and ability to specify more than 10 results per page were removed.